 How Abacavir works

 Abacavir is an antiviral medication.
 It prevents the multiplication of virus in human cells.
 This stops the virus from producing new viruses and clears up your infection.

 Common side effects of Abacavir

-Fatigue, Headache, Nausea, Vomiting, Ear infection, Nasal infection, Throat infection, Skin rash, Fever, Chills, Abnormal dreams, Dizziness
+Fatigue, Headache, Nausea, Vomiting, Otitis media (infection of ear), Nasal infection, Throat infection, Skin rash, Fever, Chills, Abnormal dreams, Dizziness